LibreBooking/librebooking/doc/INSTALLATION.md

 You can configure LibreBooking to fit your environments and needs or use the minimal default settings which should be enough for the application to work.
 We recommend you to change according to your specifics.
 Additional information on all configuration settings can be found in the application help page.
-To configure the application, you can open `/config/config.php` and alter any settings accordingly.
+To configure the application, you can open `/config/config.php` and alter any settings accordingly.<br>
-The admin email address can be set in the `librebooking/config/config.php` file of `$conf['settings']['admin.email']`
+The admin email address can be set in the `librebooking/config/config.php` file of `$conf['settings']['admin.email']`<br>
-When later register an account with admin email address the user will be given admin privilege.
+When later register an account with admin email address the user will be given admin privilege.<br>

-In addition, to allow resource image uploads, the web server must also have read/write access to your configurable uploads directory of `$conf['settings']['image.upload.directory']` in the `config.php`.
+In addition, to allow resource image uploads, the web server must also have read/write access to your configurable uploads directory of `$conf['settings']['image.upload.directory']` in the `config.php`.<br>
-By default, LibreBooking uses standard username/password for user authentication.
+By default, LibreBooking uses standard username/password for user authentication.<br>
-Alternatively, you can use LDAP authentication.
+Alternatively, you can use LDAP authentication.<br>
-See the plugins section of the application help page for more details.
+See the plugins section of the application help page for more details.<br>
 Note: If you try to load the application at this time (eg. <http://localhost/librebooking/Web/>), you will probably get a white page.

-This is because there is no backend database configured yet.
+This is because there is no backend database configured yet.<br>
 So continue on ...

 #### Database Setup